 - Applicants whose first language is not English must submit scores from the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
 Please note: submission of these scores may not be necessary for all students; contact the Office of Admissions Vancouver Campus to confirm requirements.

-- Send scores directly to the School through the testing service.
+- Send scores directly to the University through the testing service.
 The Vancouver campus code number for receiving TOEFL test scores is 6215.

 - Applicants who take the paper-based TOEFL must receive a minimum score of 580.